 (2).
 Monitoring can be achieved using optical means, electrical or mechanical.

 Optical devices use either dynamic light scattering (ELS) or image analysis for extracting information on the speed of the particles motion in the electric field.
 These instruments are suitable only for dilute particulate systems.
-Instrument design should prevent liquid from thermal motion, which usually restricts high limit of the ionic strength.
+Instrument design should prevent liquid from thermal motion, which usually imposes limit of the high ionic strength.
 Possible electrosmotic flow on the measuring chamber walls is another complicated factor, especially for image analysis devices.

 Electric output is used in streaming current/potential devices for porous bodies and in the CVI Zeta probe for both, particulates and porous bodies.
 Streaming current is monitored usually in DC mode or at very low frequency.
 CVI, on the other side is high frequency AC current, which requires measurement of the magnitude and phase.